KilianDiama/problem-clarifier/README.md

-# problem-clarifier — Orientation Protocol
+🧭 problem-clarifier — Orientation Protocol
 What this is

-This repository contains a strict problem-clarification protocol designed to operate as an entry gate for serious decision work.
+This repository contains a strict problem-clarification protocol designed to act as an entry gate for serious decision work.

 Its sole purpose is to transform a vague, confused, or poorly articulated input into:

 a clearly rephrased problem

-the single most important missing element
+the single most critical missing element

 one actionable central question